Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 Additionally, the hydraulic systems related to systems not necessary while airborne can be isolated by a switch next to the landing gear handle.
 This is so that damage to those systems won't affect the combined system pressure and cause fluid loss.
-The systems that can be isolated are the landing gear, wheel brakes and refueling probe.
+The systems that can be isolated are the landing gear, wheel brakes, anti-skid and nosewheel steering.
 This switch is mechanically locked to not isolating these systems by the landing gear handle when it's in the down position.

 If only one of the hydraulic pumps fail it's possible to pressurize that system from the other pump via the hydraulic transfer pump.